junowoz/junowoz-website/blog/README.md

 ---
 description: >-
-  Delve into the abstract world of ideas, encompassing a kaleidoscope of topics, from the practicalities of economics and engineering, to the mysteries of consciousness.
+  Delve into the abstract world of ideas, encompassing a kaleidoscope of topics.
 ---

 # Hyperuranion Blog